Is Gold a Good Investment in 2026? Risks & Returns Explained

 Gold as a percentage of total reserve holdings across select central banks | Source: JPMorgan

-One of the most durable pillars of gold’s 2026 outlook is structural central-bank demand, which has fundamentally reshaped the market over the past few years.
+One of the most durable pillars of gold’s 2026 outlook remains structural central-bank demand, which has fundamentally reshaped the gold market over the past several years.

 Crucially, this demand is policy-driven rather than price-driven.
-Central banks buy gold to diversify reserves, reduce reliance on the US dollar, and hedge against geopolitical and financial sanctions, not to trade short-term price cycles.
-This makes official-sector buying far less sensitive to near-term volatility and helps explain why many analysts believe gold’s downside in 2026 may be shallower than in previous post-rally periods, even if prices consolidate or correct from record highs.
+Central banks buy gold to diversify reserves, reduce reliance on the U.S. dollar, and hedge against geopolitical and financial sanctions, not to trade short-term price cycles.
+This makes official-sector buying far less sensitive to near-term volatility.

 Is Gold Overowned or Still Underallocated in Investment Portfolios?